yoursunny/NDNSF/README.md

 NDNSF is a lightweight [Named Data Networking](http://www.named-data.net/) forwarder based on [NDN-On-Node](https://github.com/named-data/NDN-On-Node).
 NDNSF is probably the first NDN forwarder that runs on Windows.

 NDNSF is compatible with [NDNx](https://github.com/named-data/ndnx) and [CCNx](http://www.ccnx.org/).
 NDNSF is not designed for speed, and is not a replacement of ndnd or [NDNFD](https://github.com/NDN-Routing/NDNFD).
+NDNSF is not endorsed by NDN project group.

 ## Installation